Degree: Master of Science (MS)

 Program Overview

 This program allows students in the School of Law to earn an MS degree in Biochemistry with one additional year of study.
 This program is useful for students with an interest in intellectual property law who are planning careers in biotechnology or the pharmaceutical industry.
 Students learn about intellectual property law in their JD studies and about the latest developments in the biomedical sciences in their Biochemistry studies, which allows them to work with clients who are scientists.
 Students receive advising and mentoring from faculty in the Law School and the Biochemistry Department as they study both subjects.
-Students who are interested in getting hands-on research experience may work with on a laboratory research project with a faculty member in the School of Medicine.
+Students who are interested in getting hands-on research experience may work on a laboratory research project with a faculty member in the School of Medicine.

 Admission